DonThompson/reproidentlogging/readme.md

 * Create a New Project
 * Choose `ASP.NET Core Web API`
 * Leave all defaults
-* Immediately build the app, notice it launches just fine as expected
+* Immediately build the app, notice it launches just fine from within Visual Studio as expected
 * Run the following command via command line (feel free to change the output dir):
     * `dotnet build /p:DeployOnBuild=true /p:WebPublishMethod=Package /p:PackageAsSingleFile=true /p:SkipInvalidConfigurations=true /p:OutDir=%userprofile%\desktop\repro`
 * Go into that directory and run the .exe - again it should launch just fine